pharo-project/pharo-potentialEnhancementLogs/CleaningFontRoadmap.md

 ### About my changes
 I introduced a new little hierarchy StandardFontSelection used by the StandardFonts but I wonder if it makes sense.

+I wonder if a strategy to collect fonts should not be added to the fontManager because right now all the fonts are queried and this does not make sense.